-The overarching priorities for 2022-2025 were agreed with the Joint Committee on TBC The detail of each priority is set in the context of Covid.
+The overarching priorities are agreed with the Joint Committee.
+The detail of each priority is set in the context of Covid.

 - 1. Curriculum, Teaching & Assessment

 - 2. Leadership

 - 3. Equity & Wellbeing

 - 4. School Improvement

 - 5. Effectiveness and efficiency of Central South Consortium